-Library patrimony amounts to approximately 500,000 books, of which about 50,000 are available on open shelves and therefore directly accessible to users.
+Library patrimony amounts to approximately 650,000 books, 200,000 of which are available on open-shelf and 450,000 are kept on the 6 floors of the Book Tower and in the Traspontina Depository.
 Areas of specialization reflect the disciplines for which the University offers training, and in which it carries out studies and research activities: Theology, Canon Law, Philosophy, History and Cultural Heritage of the Church, Missiology, Social Sciences, Spirituality and Psychology, Arts and Literature.

 All collections are catalogued and may be searched via catalogue; the 5 card catalogues were closed on September 30th, 1992.

 Among the Library’s special collections, the one most intimately linked to the history of the University is with no doubt the Doctoral Thesis Fund.
 The collection consists of about 20,000 dissertations from numerous Italian and foreign academic institutions, many of which are Jesuit.
 However, the Fund finds its gravitational centre in the approximately 7,000 theses defended at the Pontifical Gregorian University since 1934, therefore from the dawn of the University’s refoundation in the Piazza della Pilotta headquarters.
 The Library, which also houses the ancient card catalogue by author and by subject, receives in duplicate copies from the Registrar’s Office all papers submitted by students, whether they are full versions or extracts.
 While second copies are kept in the Book Tower, first copies are bound together by Faculty and placed on open-shelf in a dedicated room, accessible from the first walkway of the historical reading room.
 Precious testimony of university research carried out in almost a century, the Fund lends itself to multiple lines of investigation; moreover, it also holds some "relics" of great interest, such as the works of famous alumni of the Pontifical Gregorian University.